treeman/jonashietala/posts/2023-11-17-lets_build_a_voron_software.markdown

 I don't understand how you're supposed to properly measure the amount of filament when calibrating the extruder, the VORON docs isn't particularly clear about it.
 What I did was to pull it taught and try to measure from there, but I fear it wasn't *that* precise.

+Maybe it would be easier without the top panel?

 ![The small red mark was 100mm away from the edge of the black holder part before I tried to extrude 100mm of filament.
 I think this is good enough?](/images/trident/extrude_calibration2.jpg)